walles/riff/README.md

 - Highlight whitespace in added parts only
 - Add highlighting of non-leading tabs to the whitespace analysis
 - Profile and see if we can go faster
+- In `ci.sh`, add a test case verifying that our exception handler prints backtraces in release builds (should fail when stripping the release binary)
+- In `ci.sh`, add a test case verifying that our exception handler prints line numbers for the `riff` frames in the backtraces, in release builds.
+This should fail when stripping the release binary.